Purdue-CS193/homework-0-AttemptedSage/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Aidan Cobb's First CS193 Homework

+- I love how friendly all of the teachers are!
+- I love the detailed instructions provided to complete the assignments.
+- My PSO instructor is so nice to everybody.

 ```markdown
 Syntax highlighted code block